+Through public testimony and research, the commission determined that consistent feedback-to parents, students, and teachers-can improve student achievement and assist students in ongoing content mastery.
 To provide useful, real-time feedback to educators, parents, and students, the commission recommends implementation of a computer-adaptive assessment system.
 The system will consist of multiple integrated assessments administered throughout the school year and should include computerized-adaptive instruction.
 This recommendation is contingent on adequate and consistent network capability throughout the state.

-To ensure the individualized computer-adaptive assessment system provides useful, real-time feedback to educators, parents, and students, multiple assessments should be used to measure individual student performance and growth throughout the school year.
-Multiple assessments will also allow students to progress instructionally as soon as standards are mastered.
-This system would replace the current STAAR assessment program.
+To ensure the individualized Texas specific computer-adaptive assessment system provides useful, real-time feedback to educators, parents, and students, multiple, shorter assessments-as opposed to lengthy one-time assessments-could be used to inform individual student learning and growth throughout the school year.
+Multiple assessments will also allow students to progress instructionally as soon as Texas standards are mastered.

-- Inclusion in the General Appropriations Act for the 2018-2019 Biennium - TEC, §§39.023, 39.024, 39.0241, and 39.025
+- Inclusion in the General Appropriations Act for the 2018-2019 Biennium - TEC, §\$39.023, 39.024, 39.0241, and 39.025

-- Adequate and consistent network capability will be required. - The sequence for how courses are taught is not mandated by the legislature.
+- Adequate and consistent network capability will be required. - The sequence for how courses are taught is not mandated by the legislature, but Texas standards are consistent.
 Districts and campuses currently determine the order of instruction for a particular grade or subject.

-Resources will be required to implement a system of computer-adaptive formative assessments, as well as computerized adaptive instruction.
+Resources will be required to implement a system of Texas-developed computer-adaptive formative assessments, as well as computerized adaptive instruction.